algoafrofutures/algoafrofutures.github.io/content/_index.md

 ## Key information

-(Algo|Afro) Futures will take place between April - June at Vivid Projects and will consist of four sessions.
-Dates will be confirmed in response to lockdown restrictions and participant availability.
+(Algo|Afro) Futures will take place between May - August at Vivid Projects and will consist of five workshops and one live performance.
+Dates will be confirmed in response to participant availability.

 The call is open now until 23:59 on 14th March GMT.
 Applications submitted after this date will not be considered.

-Four successful applicants will be selected to take part.
+Uo to ten successful applicants will be selected to take part.

-Each participant will receive a fee of £100 per workshop, plus reasonable travel expenses.
+Each participant will receive a fee of £100 per workshop.

 ## Apply